 Staying pretty faithful to its source material, 1984 is a very bleak and grim affair.
 The future is made to look especially drab, washed-out and grey, perfectly conveying the lack of humanity as well as the omnipresence of the Party.
 So much so, that this adaptation actually suffers a bit from its all-encompassing grim mood, making it not the easiest film to sit through.

-John Hurt is fantastic as Winston Smith, whose face perfectly conveys his long mental tortured existence and Burton also does an admirable job as the face of the Party, putting in a truly frightening performance.
+John Hurt is fantastic as Winston Smith, whose face perfectly conveys his long mentally tortured existence, and Burton also does an admirable job as the face of the Party, putting in a truly frightening performance.